joagovi/Deploy-a-People-Counter-App-at-the-Edge/README.md

 For the evaluation, I used the video [prueba1.mp4](https://github.com/joagovi/Deploy-a-People-Counter-App-at-the-Edge/blob/master/resources/prueba1.mp4) which is a portion of the video [Pedestrian_Detect_2_1_1.mp4](https://github.com/joagovi/Deploy-a-People-Counter-App-at-the-Edge/blob/master/resources/Pedestrian_Detect_2_1_1.mp4) has been taken into account for a 46 frame video size (about 4 seconds).

-To run the model with Openvino and see the indicators, it is necessary uncomment lines 226 and 227 and comment lines 219 and 220 , to have the Mosca server active and execute the following command:
+To run the model with Openvino and see the indicators, it is necessary modify de [main.py](https://github.com/joagovi/Deploy-a-People-Counter-App-at-the-Edge/blob/master/main.py), uncomment lines 226 and 227 and comment lines 219 and 220 , to have the Mosca server active and execute the following command:

 ```console
 (venv) root@907e6ba7b117:/home/workspace/mask-rcnn/mask_rcnn_resnet101_atrous_coco_2018_01_28# python /home/workspac